mojmhmdi/Brain-cancer-detection-using-Convolutional-neural-networks/README.md

 open a terminal in the directory where the code is stored and run the following command: python main.py

 dataset description:
-the dataset includes 253 MRI images of brain categorized in two lasses:
+the dataset includes 253 MRI images of brain categorized in two classes:
 1- brain with tumor
 2- normal brain